hsbbpt-boop/Prompt-Injection-Detection-System/README.md

 setup.bat

-## Start Application
+▶ Start Application

 Run:

 run_app.bat
-Note: Pleae do not close this terminal window.
+Note: Please do not close this terminal window.

 ❗❗ Research Notice

 This framework is intended for educational and research purposes.